ablab/spades/docs/hpc.md

 After the compilation is complete, `spades-hpc` executable will be located in the `bin` folder.

+Tt is recommended to always build hpcSPAdes using local MPI runtime, therefore hpcSPAdes binaries are excluded from binary release snapshots.

 ## Command line options

 The options specific to SPAdes support for computational clusters are: